Generated high-country meadow trout river scene representing the Conejos River

 The Animas or Arkansas can be better if the Conejos is still in runoff or storms are building over the San Juans.

-Mogote and Highway 17 corridor
+Mogote and Highway 17 area

 Useful for flow checks and easier roadside planning where public access is clear.